CONTACT

 EmAIL:

 In 1994, he travelled to Vail, Colorado, to shoot the World Mountain Bike Championships as he began to document the growing sport of mountain biking.
-In 1998, he became the team photographer for the Kona Bike Company.

-John joined Freeride Entertainment again in May 2023 during the filming of Brage Vestavik’s Jah Drop segment for their latest movie, Nothing’s For Free: The History of Freeride Mountain Biking.
+He later worked with Freeride Entertainment and Red Bull Media House on the films Where the Trail Ends and Brandon Semenuk’s Rad Company.
+In May 2023, he rejoined Freeride during the filming of Brage Vestavik’s Jah Drop segment for their latest movie, Nothing’s For Free: The History of Freeride Mountain Biking.

-When he is not taking photos of people riding their bikes, he pedals the trails that start outside his door in the Rocky Mountains of Canada.
+Today, John works with editorial and commercial clients in the outdoor sports and cycling industries.
+When he is not photographing people riding their bikes, he pedals the trails that start outside his door in the Rocky Mountains of Canada.